teamclairvoyant/automated-hadoop-smoke-test/README.md

 These are basic smoke tests to be used to determine basic functionality of the various parts of a Hadoop cluster (both Secured and non Secured).
 One might use these when setting up a new cluster or after a cluster upgrade.

-Step 1: Check configuration file in conf folder.
+Step 1: Check configuration file (SmokeConfig.config) in conf folder.

 	Before running the main script first edit the configuration file